 We recently had the good fortune of welcoming Chris Armstrong to the Provar team as a QA strategy consultant.
-When we learned that Chris was available, the entire leadership team at Provar sprung into action to help facilitate getting him onboard and we are incredibly excited that he decided to join us.
+When we learned that Chris was available, the entire leadership team at Provar sprung into action to help facilitate getting him on board and we are incredibly excited that he decided to join us.

 Q: How did you get started in QA?
 What was your career path like?

 I started my career at Codemasters in 2004.
-I worked as a QA technician and a dev QA working on AAA titles such as F1 and Colin McRae Rally.
+I worked as a QA technician and a dev QA on AAA titles such as F1 and Colin McRae Rally.
 I later moved to Frontier Developments in 2011 as an experienced games tester to work on a Disney franchise.

 In 2012, I joined Landis+Gyr as a software test engineer managing the automation framework for the UK Smart Meter projects.
 I later moved to the broader EMEA and global automation platform teams.

 In 2016, I took a leadership role as a test and release manager at Pico Technology supporting their custom oscilloscope and vehicle diagnostic suite of tools.
-In this role, I established the Software Testing Community of Practice as the company doubled its software team.
+I established the Software Testing Community of Practice in this role as the company doubled its software team.